Property rights for de facto couples

 If your de facto relationship has ended or is ending, you may wish to:

-1. Gather information about all assets and liabilities acquired during the relationship
+1. People often gather information about all assets and liabilities acquired during the relationship.

-2. Document your contributions (financial and non-financial) to the relationship and household
+2. People often document their contributions (financial and non-financial) to the relationship and household.

-3. Clarify whether your relationship meets the legal definition of de facto in your state or territory
+3. People often seek to clarify whether their relationship meets the legal definition of de facto in their state or territory.

-4. Consider whether you and your partner can reach agreement on asset division informally
+4. People often consider whether they and their partner can reach agreement on asset division informally.

-5. Explore whether a financial agreement might help formalise your arrangement
+5. People often explore whether a financial agreement might help formalise their arrangement.

-6. Understand the applicable time limits for making property settlement claims
+6. People often seek to understand the applicable time limits for making property settlement claims.

-7. Seek professional guidance if disagreements arise or matters feel complex
+7. People often seek professional guidance where disagreements arise or matters feel complex.

 How LawConnect can help